Maria Angela Garcia

 Maria Angela "Gila" Sandejas Garcia (born February 17, 1968) is a Filipina politician and a representative for Bataan's 3rd congressional district for the Philippine House of Representatives.

+Education

 She graduated from high school and college from St. Scholastica's College and gained a degree in business administration from the University of the Philippines Diliman.

+Career

 From 1989 to 2007, she was a board member of the Subic Bay Metropolitan Authority.
 She then was a consultant for the provincial government of Bataan from 2007 to 2010, and then later became the president of the League of Municipalities of the Philippines – Bataan Chapter from 2007 to 2013.
 She was elected as a representative under the National Unity Party (Philippines).